 What Do LAN Cables Do?

-LAN cables serve a multitude of functions, enabling the seamless exchange of data, resources, and information among connected devices within the network.
+LAN cable serve a multitude of functions, enabling the seamless exchange of data, resources, and information among connected devices within the network.
 These network cables are the lifelines that empower businesses, manufacturing facilities, and households to share files, access the Internet, and run network-dependent applications.
-Essentially, LAN cables provide the connection needed to establish the LAN!
+Essentially, LAN cable provide the connection needed to establish the LAN!

-While LAN cables are often referred to as Ethernet cables, they are not technically the same thing when discussing LAN vs Ethernet.
+While LAN cable is often referred to as Ethernet cable, they are not technically the same thing when discussing LAN cable vs Ethernet cable.
 Every type of Ethernet cable is indeed a LAN cable, but not every LAN cable qualifies as an Ethernet cable!
 Does that make sense?

 What Are Premise Cables?